Contents

 Tower Bridge London Facts

 The construction of Tower Bridge began in 1886.
-Under It took eight years, five main contractors, and the tireless labor of 432 construction workers each day to build Tower Bridge.
+It took eight years, five main contractors, and the tireless labor of 432 construction workers each day to build Tower Bridge.
 To support the building, two large piers were built on foundations deep into the riverbed, and the Towers and Walkways were built with nearly 11,000 tons of steel.
 To safeguard the underlying steelwork, this structure was covered in Cornish Granite and Portland Stone.
-When Jones died in 1887, George D Stevenson took over and he replaced the original brick facade with the iconic Victorian Gothic style that it is known for today.
+When Jones died in 1887, George D. Stevenson took over and replaced the original brick facade with the iconic Victorian Gothic style.
 It cost £1,184,000 to finish building the tower.

 London Tower Bridge History